ItsSanad/Machine-Learning-Notes/README.md

 ### LinearRegression.py
 With this implementation, you have a complete workflow for applying Univariate Linear Regression using scikit-learn.
 You can extend this foundation to work with other types of regression models and evaluate different performance metrics as needed.

+### PolynomialRegression.py
+This example demonstrates how to fit a polynomial curve to a dataset, as well as how to select the degree of the polynomial.